-- The Service Cost is the Actuarial Present Value of benefits allocated to the valuation year. - The Actuarial Accrued Liability is the Actuarial Present Value of benefits accrued as of the valuation date. - Valuation Assets are equal to the market value of assets as of the valuation date, if any. - Unfunded Actuarial Accrued Liability is the difference between the Actuarial Accrued Liability and the Valuation Assets.
+- The Service Cost is the Actuarial Present Value of benefits allocated to the valuation year. - The Actuarial Accrued Liability is the Actuarial Present Value of benefits accrued as of the valuation date.

-Employees Covered by Benefit Term at December 31, 2022
+Employees Covered by Benefit Term at December 31, 2023